Ahtesham18112011/RTL_workshop/Day_4/README.md

-# Day 4: GLS blocking vs non-blocking and Synthesis Simulation mismatch
+# Day 4: GLS, blocking vs non-blocking and Synthesis Simulation mismatch
 Welcome to the day 4 of this workshop!
 This interesting day clears topics about GLS(Gate-Level Simulation), blocking and non-blocking statements in verilog and some Synthesis Simulation mismatch, which should be prevented to make a perfect netlist.

 ---